mi6/ic-ui-kit/CHECKLIST.md

 If your changes update the `docs.json` with more than just a date/time change, then you should commit this file under the docs scope and not alongside your web components or react changes e.g. `docs(docs): update to docs.json`.

+This also applies to canary components, where the `docs.json` in `canary-docs` should be updated.

 ### All acceptance criteria reviewed and met

 If you have added a new feature, or fixed a bug, it is likely that in the ticket you followed, there was an acceptance criteria section.
 Any acceptance criteria within that section should be met, or discussed with the author of the issue.